The art of hanging

-You can’t hang a work of art like you would a painting in your own home.
+Hanging a work of art in your home can be as technical as hanging it in a museum.
 Several criteria need to be considered in great detail, such as the nature of the work of art, its framing or its surroundings.
 Once the technique has been chosen, it is all a question of detail.

 To hang a work of art on a wall is… an art in itself.
 Technique, dexterity and precision are essential.
 Paintings, plates, sculptures, chandeliers or works in neon, those are the types of objects that Harsch are asked to place.
 For Olivier Belloto, who has been working as a technician in the works of art unit for 15 years, the first step is to go on site.

 He studies the work of art and its framing before choosing the best means to hang it on the wall.
 He also looks carefully at the place where it will be hung and at the surroundings.
 To check, for instance, if there is another object below.
 He also notes if special means are needed to bring the object into the premises.
 “We work in teams of two, three or even four people, depending on the quantity of works of art or their weight.
 Sometimes, the location itself calls for a bigger team.
 Hanging a painting in a staircase can be quite acrobatic!”